fyalcin/optimade-python-tools/docs/getting_started/setting_up_an_api.md

 1. The resource mapper class used by the collection.
 1. The [`ENTRY_INFO_SCHEMAS`][optimade.server.routers.info.ENTRY_INFO_SCHEMAS] dictionary.

+Finally, the model must be instructed to use the prefixed (aliased) fields when generating its schemas.
+This is most simply done via pydantic's `alias_generator` functionality.

+Putting all of this together, the following code snippet provides a minimal working example for a structures endpoint that serves an additional field.

 Currently, the reference server is not flexible enough to use custom response classes via configuration only (there is an open issue tracking this [#929](https://github.com/Materials-Consortia/optimade-python-tools/issues/929), so instead the code will need to be forked and modified for your implementation.

 ## Validating your implementation